lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 backward compatibility.
 Also, to avoid visual confusion with id-kem-rsa, id-rsa-kem-spki is introduced as an alias for id-rsa-kem.

-RFC 5990 uses EK as the EncryptedKey, which is the concatenation of the ciphertext C and the wrapped key WK, EK = (C || WK).
+RFC 5990 used EK as the EncryptedKey, which is the concatenation of the ciphertext C and the wrapped key WK, EK = (C || WK).
 The use of EK was necessary to align with the KeyTransRecipientInfo structure.
 In this document, the ciphertext and the wrapped key are sent in separate fields of